paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-021-settlement-of-international-claims.md

 **(d) Payment of balance to Yugoslav Government; certification of adjudication costs; finality of certification** The Secretary of the Treasury, upon the concurrence of the Secretary of State, is authorized and directed, out of the sum covered into the Yugoslav Claims Fund pursuant to subsection (b) of this section, after completing the payments of such funds pursuant to subsection (c) of this section, to make payment of the balance of any sum remaining in such fund to the Government of the Federal People’s Republic of Yugoslavia to the extent required under article 1(c) of the Yugoslav Claims Agreement of 1948.
 The Secretary of State shall certify to the Secretary of the Treasury the total cost of adjudication, not borne by the claimants, attributable to the Yugoslav Claims Agreement of 1948.
 Such certification shall be final and conclusive and shall not be subject to review by any other official, or department, agency, or establishment of the United States.

-**(e) Payments; priorities** Except as provided in subsection (f) of this section, the Secretary of the Treasury is authorized and directed out of sums covered, subsequent to July 24, 1968, into any special fund created pursuant to this section to make payment on account of awards certified by the Commission pursuant to this subchapter with respect to claims included within the terms of a claims settlement agreement concluded between the Government of the United States and a foreign government as described in [section 1623(a) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title22-section1623/a&num=0&edition=prelim), as follows and in the following order of priority:
+**(e) Payments; priorities** Except as provided in subsection (f), the Secretary of the Treasury is authorized and directed out of sums covered, subsequent to July 24, 1968, into any special fund created pursuant to this section to make payment on account of awards certified by the Commission pursuant to this subchapter with respect to claims included within the terms of a claims settlement agreement concluded between the Government of the United States and a foreign government as described in [section 1623(a) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title22-section1623/a&num=0&edition=prelim), as follows and in the following order of priority:

 (1) Payment in the amount of $1,000 or the principal amount of the award, whichever is less;